attilammagyar/js80p/README.md

 A wave folder is a similar wave shaping effect to a clipping distortion, but the portion of the signal that is above the maximum level is not clipped, but reflected back on itself.
-Then if it reaches the maximum amplitue again in the opposite direction, then it is reflected again and again.
+Then if it reaches the maximum amplitude again in the opposite direction, then it is reflected again and again.
 This process adds a lot of complexity to the sound, making it sound metallic.